olliesalmon/word-count-test-synalogik-oliversalmon/README.md

 Synalogik Programming Test - Text analysis - Oliver Salmon
 ======
-## Assumptions and Instructions
+## Instructions, assumptions and notes
+### Instructions

+- In the root directory should exist two required directories: "textfiles/" and "testtextfiles/".
+- Please place your text files to analyse in the "textfiles/" directory.
+The "testtextfiles/" directory and files inside are required for unit tests.
+- The program has been packaged into an executable .jar file, which can be found in the projects root directory.
+To run, extract the project files to your computer, direct your computers command line teriminal to the project directory and execute by using the command "java -jar word-count-test.jar".
+- Alternatively, the program can also be ran by opening the project in an IDE and running the App class.

 ### Assumptions

 - Strings of only special characters (e.g. " - ") do not count as a word.
 The exception to this is the "&" character.
-- Other punctuation and special characters do not count to a words letter count (e.g. full-stops, hyphens-beteen-words, speech marks, etc).
+- Other punctuation and special characters do not count towards a words letter count (e.g. full-stops, hyphens-beteen-words, speech marks, etc).
-- Formatted numbers are acceptable as words, with a range of special characters (e.g. "/", "-", etc) on the inside of the string.
+- Formatted numbers are accepted as words, with a range of special characters (e.g. "/", "-", etc) on the inside of the string.
 Special characters at the start and end of formatted numbers still do not count towards letter count.
-- Similarly, special characters inside strings containing both letters and numbers (e.g. H-2O) will count towards the letter count, but those at the start and end will not.
+- Similarly, special characters inside strings containing both letters and numbers (e.g. H-2O) will count towards the letter count, but those at the string's start and end will not.

+### Notes:
+- Exceptions will be thrown in the case of the:
+	- "textfiles/" directory is missing.
+	- "textfiles/" directory does not contain any text files.
+	- The selected text file is empty or unreadable.

+- The program sometimes yields slightly different results when compared with other word processors (e.g Microsoft Word).
+This is due to the assumptions of what constitutes as a word (e.g. Word accepts strings of special characters as a word (e.g. "*****" or " - ")).

 ## Problem Specification